 Why are heart surgeries done?

-Many heart defects can be fixed with cardiac catheterization procedures, but some conditions still require surgery.
+Some heart defects can be fixed with cardiac catheterization procedures, but many conditions still require surgery.

-- Putting in (implanting) a mechanical pump (ventricular assist device) to support the heart while waiting for a transplant, or to give the heart a chance to rest and heal
+- Putting in (implanting) a mechanical pump (ventricular assist device) to support the heart while waiting for a transplant or to give the heart a chance to rest and heal

 - Heart transplant, when the heart cannot be repaired and is failing